-At the discretion of the Director of Graduate Study (DGS) of the program, and with the agreement of all members of the committee and the student, exams may be held either in person or online via appropriate, high-quality electronic audio and video conferencing during the oral defense.
-All members of the oral defense committee are expected to participate in the oral defense synchronously.
-Committee members may participate live or remotely.
-If the defense is to take place remotely, instructions for access to online exams must be made available to all members of the oral defense committee via the PhD Completion system.
-Therefore, the defense needs to have online provisions set at the time of the registration of the PhD Dissertation for the Final Oral Examination.
+At the discretion of the faculty member responsible for the administration of a PhD program, and with the unanimous agreement of all committee members and the student, oral defense examinations may be conducted either in person or online via high-quality electronic audio and video conferencing.
+All members of the oral defense committee are expected to participate synchronously.
+Committee members may participate either live or remotely.
+If the defense is conducted remotely, instructions for accessing online exams must be made available to all members of the oral defense committee via the PhD Completion system.
+Therefore, online provisions for the defense must be set at the time of the registration of the PhD Dissertation for the Final Oral Examination.

-Exams, if held in person, must be held on the Eastman School of Music Campus, Medical Center/Middle Campus, Mount Hope Campus, River Campus, or South Campus or at a satellite campus location (including Memorial Art Gallery).
+If held in person, exams must take place on the Eastman School of Music Campus, Medical Center/Middle Campus, Mount Hope Campus, River Campus, South Campus, or at a satellite campus location (including the Memorial Art Gallery).